-Objective REC 1.1 Provide community and neighborhood parks in a financially responsible manner.
+Provide community and neighborhood parks in a financially responsible manner.
 Provide parks based on projected growth and development.

-Policy REC 1.1.1 Coordinate with SID to utilize the best available methods and sources of funding for the acquisition, development, operation and maintenance of parks.
-Currently available methods and sources of funding include but are not limited to the following: a) State and federal grants; b) Park impact fees on new residential development; c) Bonds and other long range financing techniques; d) Civic site dedications and/or cash-outs; e) Private property donations; and/or f) Interlocal and mutual use agreements with other agencies.
-Policy REC 1.1.2 Participate in joint park planning and development efforts with Palm Beach County and other adjacent jurisdictions.
-Policy REC 1.1.3 Pursue interlocal agreements, where appropriate, with the School Board for joint use and colocation of school recreational facilities.
-Policy REC 1.1.4 The LOS standard for community parks shall be 2.5 acres per 1000 of residents.
+Coordinate with SID to utilize the best available methods and sources of funding for the acquisition, development, operation and maintenance of parks.
+Currently available methods and sources of funding include but are not limited to the following:

+- a) State and federal grants; - b) Park impact fees on new residential development; - c) Bonds and other long range financing techniques; - d) Civic site dedications and/or cash-outs; - e) Private property donations; and/or - f) Interlocal and mutual use agreements with other agencies.

+Participate in joint park planning and development efforts with Palm Beach County and other adjacent jurisdictions.

+Pursue interlocal agreements, where appropriate, with the School Board for joint use and colocation of school recreational facilities.

+The LOS standard for community parks shall be 2.5 acres per 1000 of residents.
 The LOS standard for neighborhood parks shall be 2 acres per 1000 residents.
 The LOS standard shall be used to plan for the provision of adequate parks.
 The LOS standard shall not be used as a concurrency standard for the approval of development orders.

-Policy REC 1.1.5 Ensure neighborhood parks are provided to serve residential development.
+Ensure neighborhood parks are provided to serve residential development.

-Objective REC 1.2 Promote walkable and bikeable communities by encouraging interconnections between recreation areas and developed areas to meet the needs and interests of City residents.
-Policy REC 1.2.1 Maintain TE Map 3.7 identifying existing sidewalks, bicycle lanes, and shared use paths, and opportunities for new sidewalks, bicycle lanes, and shared use path connections that will enhance pedestrian and bicycle opportunities throughout the City.
-Policy REC 1.2.2 Provide linkages between residential neighborhoods, recreational uses, open space, and commercial districts within the City.
-Policy REC 1.2.3 Use landscaping and signs to visually identify bicycle lane, sidewalk, and shared use path access points.
-Objective REC 1.3 Encourage development of open space within the City.
-Policy REC 1.3.1 Encourage development of water features throughout the City to provide public benefits through environmental enhancement and stormwater control.
-Policy REC 1.3.2 Coordinate with SID to provide for the maintenance, control, and monitoring of SID-owned open space.
+Promote walkable and bikeable communities by encouraging interconnections between recreation areas and developed areas to meet the needs and interests of City residents.

+Maintain a map identifying existing sidewalks, bicycle lanes, and shared use paths, and opportunities for new sidewalks, bicycle lanes, and shared use path connections that will enhance pedestrian and bicycle opportunities throughout the City.

+Provide linkages between residential neighborhoods, recreational uses, open space, and commercial districts within the City.

+Use landscaping and signs to visually identify bicycle lanes, sidewalks, and shared use path access points.

+Encourage development of open space within the City.

+Encourage development of water features throughout the City to provide public benefits through environmental enhancement and stormwater control.

+Coordinate with SID to provide for the maintenance, control, and monitoring of SID-owned open space.

+HOUSING